 December 9, 2013.Robert Mbugua the shop manager with a fast food outlet is a happy man.
-Since Steers South C started purchasing ready-to-cook French fries from Midlands, it has made massive savings on labour, water, power and time not forgetting the headache of garbage disposal. ‘’There is no peeling, no washing, no slicing making cooking so easy”! he said with excitement.
+Since Steers South C started purchasing ready-to-cook French fries from Midlands, it has made massive savings on labor, water, power and time not forgetting the headache of garbage disposal. ‘’There is no peeling, no washing, no slicing making cooking so easy”! he said with excitement.

 “Midlands has the best quality potatoes and when fried the texture is just nice,” he added explaining that the firm selects types and grades according to the dish being prepared, the size is uniform while deliveries are honoured without fail.